cockpit-project/cockpit-podman/HACKING.md

 Rules configuration can be found in the `.stylelintrc.json` file.

-During fast iterative development, you can also choose to not run stylelint.
+During fast iterative development, you can also choose to not run eslint/stylelint.
 This speeds up the build and avoids build failures due to e. g. ill-formatted css or other issues:

-    $ make STYLELINT=0
+    $ make LINT=0

 # Running tests locally